Russia's Pussy Riot: Unmasked and on trial

 To join the group, the most important thing was “to not be afraid” and “be a punk,” she told Reuters.

-After letting Pussy Riot perform at his gig, Faith No More frontman Mike Patton returned to the stage in a brightly-colored balaclava and Pussy Riot T-shirt.
-Countless other international rock stars, including Sting, Peter Gabriel and the Red Hot Chili Peppers, have spoken up in their defense.
+After letting Pussy Riot perform at his gig, Faith No More frontman Mike Patton returned to the stage in a brightly-coloured balaclava and Pussy Riot T-shirt.
+Countless other international rock stars, including Sting, Peter Gabriel and the Red Hot Chili Peppers, have spoken up in their defence.

 The trial is proving life-changing for those around them.
 Friends and families are under surveillance and two band members have fled abroad.
 Members say the protests will continue.